Canon 1200D vs Leica M Typ 240

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Leica M (Typ 240) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1200D and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+Both the 1200D and the M Typ 240 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the 1200D was followed by the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 1200D and M Typ 240 can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Leica M Typ 240 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Leica M Typ 240?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.